 An overview of recent and future Mars space missions and their scientific aims.
 Discussions of the new data concerning Mars and the changing picture of Mars that is currently emerging.

-In Stage 1 and Stage 2, students frequently apply analytical methods to physical problem solving.
 This module provides a foundation in numerical approximations to analytical methods – these techniques are essential for solving problems by computer.
-The following topics are covered: Linear equations, zeros and roots, least squares & linear regression, eigenvalues and eigenvectors, errors and finite differences, linear programming, interpolation and plotting functions, numerical integration, , numerical differentiation, solutions to ordinary differential equations using numerical methods.
+An indicative list of methods is: Linear equations, zeros and roots, least squares & linear regression, eigenvalues and eigenvectors, errors and finite differences, linear programming, interpolation and plotting functions, numerical integration, numerical differentiation, solutions to ordinary differential equations using numerical methods.

 The module has two parts: Laboratory experiments and a mini-project.
 For half the term the students will work in pairs on a series of 3 two-week experiments.
 A report will be written by each student for each experiment.